rwparrish/first_blog_faltiron/_posts/2020-08-06-scope_in_javascript_js.markdown

 ![](https://i.imgur.com/CGnMgx7m.png)

 Lastly, **block scope** is the area within conditional statements and interations.
 For example, if statements and for loops.
 It's worth noting that scope chaining applies to the block scope too and in the same manner we've seen above.

-A final note on the scope chain: scope chaining is unidirectional.
-This means that JS will chain in only one direction; from inner most context to outer most context.

 Pretty neat huh!?
 Now, hopefully you understand a bit more about scope and scope chain in JS.